Nokku-Prudhvi/AWS/EC2/spot/Readme.md

 - Terraform/cloudformation scripts for using spot instances
 - how to implete intteruption handling in ecs,eks(draining container)?
 - Using packer in jenkins(CI/CD use case) for building ami and docker-images.
+- using old-ami in autoscaling group instead og userdata script